 ReferenceGrant is a special case since it is in the process of transitioning into an upstream Kubernetes API that is owned by sig-auth.
 Until that is resolved, it is likely that ReferenceGrant will be effectively frozen as beta in Gateway API.
 When it is widely available as a built-in Kubernetes API, we will likely remove it from the Standard Channel of Gateway API.

 Each CRD will be published with annotations that indicate their bundle version and channel:

-When using or implementing this API, it is important to understand what can change across API versions.
+When using or implementing this API, it is important to understand what can change across bundle versions.

 - Everything that is valid in a patch release

-- Graduation of fields or resources from experimental to standard track
+- Graduation of fields or resources from Experimental to Standard Channel

 - Removal of an API resource following Kubernetes deprecation policy

 - Changes to recommended conditions or reasons in status

 - Loosened validation (including making required fields optional)